subhAShita/sanskrit-couchdb/README.md

 * I especially like online collections curated by some friends and myself:
   * since a book is not always available, and
   * I want to collect + easily access choice ones for future enjoyment.
-* But it is tedious (atleast for me) to sit in front of a computer to either:
+* But it is tedious (atleast for me) to sit in front of a computer to do the following:
     * read them,
     * or scour the internet for new ones
     * or collect favorites in a spreadsheet
     * or just annotate them with comments.
+* So, it is desirable to:
+    * make the above as simple and easy as possible,
+    * and to share our collective labor so that we can benefit more easily from each others' work.

 # Technical choices
 * Use Nosql rather than a relational database as the primary canonical database.